-Drills and technologies needed to achieve some of the science goals already exist, however, the drills require regular maintenance and updates.
-New drills and technologies are needed to achieve other science goals; the following guiding principles for developing new drills and technologies are recommended:
+Although drills already exist that can achieve some science goals, new drilling technologies are needed to accomplish science goals planned for the next decade.
+The following guiding principles for developing new drills and technologies are recommended:

-- Designs should be such that the supporting logistical requirements do not impede the execution of the science. - Science requirements need to be balanced by consideration of logistical issues including weight, size, costs and time frame for development.
-All issues need to be clearly defined at the initial stage of planning and changes during the engineering design and fabrication process must be reassessed by the IDPO.
+- Designs must be such that the supporting logistical requirements do not impede the execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
+Scientists and engineers working together through IDPO must assess the impact of changes as they arise during the engineering design and fabrication process.

-- Drills and accompanying technology should be developed with consideration of potential use in possible future projects.
-They must be versatile and adaptable. - Engineering design teams should include individuals with field experience using ice core drills and/or other relevant field experience.
+- Drills and accompanying technology must be developed with consideration of potential use in future projects.
+The drills and technology must be versatile and adaptable. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience.